activisthandbook/activisthandbook/articles/trainings.md

 -   [**Leading Change Network**](https://leadingchangenetwork.org/our-programs/) ([Twitter](https://twitter.com/LeadingChangeNt?utm_source=activisthandbook.org)): We're a global community working for local and systemic change.
 We exist to develop civic leadership, organizations and campaigns to change the world.

+-   [**Civil Society Academy**](https://www.civilsocietyacademy.org/impact-training?utm_source=activisthandbook.org): Based in Germany, Ethiopia and India, a network driven by a passion for social justice.

 ### Europe 🇪🇺